 Other holiday side dishes

-If you want to discover other colorful and vibrant holiday side dishes, check out these recipes:
+If you want to discover other colorful and vibrant holiday side dishes that will grace any table on Thanksgiving or Christmas, check out these recipes:

 - Cheesy Baked Asparagus with Gruyere Cheese and Bacon